OWASP/www-project-developer-guide/draft/09-training-education/06-security-shepherd.md

 ### 7.6 Security Shepherd

-To Do: supply a couple of sentences on the Security Shepherd project, including its status as an OWASP project and where to find it.
+OWASP Security Shepherd is a web and mobile application security training platform that helps to foster and improve security awareness for development teams.

+The Security Shepherd [tool project][sec-shep] is an OWASP Flagship Project and can be downloaded from the project's [github repository][sec-shep-repo].

 #### What is Security Shepherd?